aolle125/Multi-Label-Image-Classification/README.md

 The classifier.py contains the Convolutional Neural Network used for prediction of Binary Lables for each of the 20 PASCAL classes

 The MP2_P1.ipynb contains the step-by-step preprocessing and execution of the classifier on the data.
+It reaches a max mAP of 0.45